-promote occupational therapy education and honourable practice; to provide facilities for the is settled and therefore recognised in the SOFA only when satisfactory evidence of the conditions being met has been provided by the receipient.
+- During the period, secondment charges for Odeth Richardson, Chair of Council were agreed with Newcastle upon Tyne Hospitals NHS Foundation Trust.
+These charges amounted to £15,000 and are back dated to 2022.
+They are reported as governance costs. - Occupational therapists employed by RCOT have their subscriptions paid to BAOT by RCOT.
+These subscriptions, which were paid at normal rates totalled £5,126 for the year (2022: £4,587). - The grant is settled and therefore recognised in the SOFA only when satisfactory evidence of the conditions being met has been provided by the receipient.
 At 30 September 2024, the value of grant commitments (being grants awarded which represents contingent liability) at the reporting date amounts to £225,037.